Walace2022/Product-preview-card-component/README.md

 ## Overview

 This was my first practice with HTML and CSS.
-First i tried to use BootStrap to help me but without the complete understandig of the tool i wasn`t able to made a good replica with it.
-So I decided to recreate with pure CSS to create a better understanding of CSS and to practice what i`ve learned.
+First i tried to use BootStrap to help me but without the complete understandig of the tool i wasn't able to made a good replica with it.
+So I decided to recreate with pure CSS to create a better understanding of CSS and to practice what i've learned.

 ### The challenge